Doctrine · SOC 2 / ISO 27001 / HIPAA

 What is shipped, what is roadmap, what we do not hold.

-We refuse to bury the parts that are roadmap rather than shipped.
-Rows marked Not held are visually distinct because the difference between an aspiration and a deliverable is the entire premise of this page.
+We won't hide the parts that are still roadmap instead of shipped.
+Rows marked Not held stand out on purpose, because the whole point of this page is telling apart what we hope to do from what we've actually built.
 If a number changes, the table changes.
-There is no scenario in which we move a row from “Not held” to “Held” without the underlying letter or certificate.
+We will never move a row from “Not held” to “Held” without the real letter or certificate behind it.

 Capability Status today Path